 The Black Stiletto was a legend in her own time, an underground heroine who made a name for herself during the late Eisenhower years and early Kennedy years as a New York City vigilante.
 Although she was wanted by the law and would have been arrested had she been caught or had her secret identity been revealed, the Black Stiletto was a competent and successful crime-fighter.
 A feminist before the term was in everyday vernacular, she battled common crooks, Communist spies, the mafia, and worse—and was responsible for their capture and, in some cases, their deaths.
 But the Stiletto disappeared midway through the sixties and was never heard from again.
 Most people thought she had died, and no one ever knew her identity.
 Like pinup queen Bettie Page, her mythical image resurfaced in comics and other media during the 1980s and 90s.
 Millions of dollars were made by others exploiting her likeness and persona.
 Today, the questions remain.
 Who was she?
 Is she still alive?
 If so, where is she now?

-The answers can be found in THE BLACK STILETTO, THE BLACK STILETTO: BLACK & WHITE, THE BLACK STILETTO: STARS & STRIPES, and THE BLACK STILETTO: SECRETS & LIES (with one more to come) by internationally-known New York Times best-selling author Raymond Benson.
+The answers can be found in THE BLACK STILETTO, THE BLACK STILETTO: BLACK & WHITE, THE BLACK STILETTO: STARS & STRIPES, THE BLACK STILETTO: SECRETS & LIES, and the finale, THE BLACK STILETTO: ENDINGS & BEGINNINGS, all by internationally-known New York Times best-selling author Raymond Benson.
 The July 2011 issue of Library Journal calls THE BLACK STILETTO "a mashup of the work of Gloria Steinem, Ian Fleming, and Mario Puzo, all under the editorship of Stan Lee."